 - 1 cup soy sauce

-- 1 – 1 lb box of pasta – any shape: Gemelli Rotelle, Bowtie
+- 1 pound pasta – any shape I use Gemelli

-- 1 large head red or green leaf lettuce or if making ahead use bagged spinach
+- 1 large head Romaine, red or green leaf lettuce

-- 4 medium sized carrots or 1 bag pre-cut matchstick carrots, or 1/2 bag of baby carrots chopped
+- 4 medium sized carrots matchstick pieces, or 1 bag pre-cut matchstick carrots

 - 1/2 lb snow peas cut into thin slices (optional)

 - 1/3 cup *Veri Veri Teriyaki Sauce made by “Soy Vay”

 - 1/4-1/2 cup oil (I like light olive or canola best)